 When looking for jobs in data science, the difference between both fields can lead to confusion and frustrating.
 It doesn't help that many companies don't know that there even is a difference between the two professions to begin with.
 This, coupled with the vast array of specializations that both data analysis and data science offer can be enough to deter people from either entering the job market or from choosing the right position.

-Knowing how the two differ in terms of qualifications is also important for students who might be interested in studying data science and analysis as well.
+Knowing how the two differ in terms of qualifications is also important for students who might be interested in enrolling inr either a data analytics or data science course.
 Knowing what kind of jobs are available after graduation can be a deciding factor in what type of undergraduate and graduate program to choose.

 When looking at different specializations, take into account what kind of skills keep being repeated and look for those skills in the university programs you are deciding from.
 This can give you a clearer picture on whether a program is based more in mathematics, business, computer science, and more.